Irene Cara: Personal life and death

 Cara married stuntman and film director Conrad Palmisano in Los Angeles on April 13, 1986.
-They divorced in 1991.
-Cara died at her home in Largo, Florida, on November 25, 2022, at the age of 63.
-The official cause of death was determined to be arteriosclerotic and hypertensive heart disease.
+The couple had no children and divorced in 1991.

+Cara died from arteriosclerosis and hypertensive heart disease at her home on November 25, 2022, at 63 years of age; she also had diabetes.
+At the time of her death, Cara was a resident of Florida, living in Largo and maintaining a secondary address in New Port Richey, where her company, Caramel Productions, was located.